 Scratches or dents expose the underlying metal to the elements, making it easier for rust to form.
 Regularly inspect your car for chips and repair them immediately to prevent rust from taking hold.

-For larger scratches or dents, it is recommended to contact a professional car detailer as delaying the process may cause more damage to your car.
+For larger scratches or dents, it is recommended to get a professional car detailing service as delaying the process may cause more damage to your car.

 Some areas of your car are more prone to rust than others, such as wheel wells, the underside of doors, and the trunk.